SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Importantly, FIT is agnostic regarding both the method of treatment and the particular measures a practitioner may employ.
 Some practitioners use the ORS and SRS, two brief, simple-to-use, and free measures of progress and the therapeutic relationship–but any other valid and reliable scales could be used.

-Of all the acronyms associated with my work, CDOI is the one I no longer use.
-For me, it had always problematic as it came precariously close to being a treatment model, a way of doing therapy.
+Of all the acronyms associated with my work, CDOI and PCOMS are ones I no longer use.
+For me, the former had always been problematic as it came precariously close to being a treatment model, a way of doing therapy.
 I wasn’t interested in creating a new therapeutic approach.
 My work and writing on the common factors had long ago convinced me the field needed no more therapeutic schools.
 The phrase, “client-directed, outcome-informed” described the team’s position at the time, with one foot in the past (how to do therapy), the other in the future (feedback).
+And PCOMS?
+A long time ago, my colleagues and I had a dream of launching a web-based “system for both monitoring and improving the effectiveness of treatment” (Miller et. al, 2005).
+We did some testing at an employee assistance program in located in Texas, formed a corporation called PCOMS (Partners for Change Outcome Management System), and even hired a developer to build the site.
+In the end, nothing happened.

 I expect there will be new names and acronyms as the work evolves.
 While some remain, others, like fossils, are left behind; evidence of what has come before, their sum total a record of development over time.